krakend/krakend-documentation/authorization/jwt-validation.md

 Or optionally, you can send the token **inside a cookie** instead.

 ### JWT header requirements
-When KrakenD decodes the `base64` token string passed in the `Bearer` or the cookie, it expects to find in its **header** section the following 3 fields:
+When KrakenD decodes the `base64` token string passed in the `Bearer` or the cookie, it expects to find in its **header** section the following three fields:

     {
       "alg": "RS256",
       "typ": "JWT",
       "kid": "MDNGMjU2M0U3RERFQUEwOUUzQUMwQ0NBN0Y1RUY0OEIxNTRDM0IxMw"
     }

 The values of the `alg` and `kid` depend on your implementation, but they must be present.

 The value provided in the `kid` string **must match the `kid` value of one of the keys exposed at the URL provided in the `jwk-url`** to verify the signature.
-The example above used [this public key](https://albert-test.auth0.com/.well-known/jwks.json), notice how the `kid` matches both the single key present in the JWK document and in the token header.
+The example above used [this public key](https://albert-test.auth0.com/.well-known/jwks.json), notice how the `kid` matches both the single key present in the JWK document and the token header.

 KrakenD is built with security in mind and uses JWS (instead of plain JWT or JWE), and the `kid` points to the right key in the JWS.
 This is why this entry is mandatory to validate your tokens.